-Every family is unique.
-Coast Guard families range from single parent families to blended families or those that would be referred to as traditional.
+Every family is different.
+Coast Guard families range from single parent families to blended families and those that would be referred to as traditional family unit.
 There is no typical Coast Guard family or Coast Guard experience.
-Your family needs to decide what is most appropriate for you but the best advice, gathered from many seasoned spouses, is enjoy the opportunities you are given, take advantage of the local culture and make the best of every unit knowing that at some point you will move on to another location.
+Your family needs to decide what is most appropriate for you.
+The best advice, gathered from many seasoned spouses, is enjoy the opportunities you are given, take advantage of the local culture and make the best of every unit knowing that at some point you will move on to another location.